ropensci/hydroscoper/README.md

     get_water_divisions, get_political_divisions, get_variables,
     get_units_of_measurement, get_time_steps, get_owners,
     get_instruments_type, get_station_type, get_database` family
-    functions, to retrieve a data frame with Hydroscope’s data for a given data source.
+    functions, to retrieve a tibble with Hydroscope’s data for a given data source.
-  - `get_data`, to retrieve a tidy data frame with time series’ values.
+  - `get_data`, to retrieve a tibble with time series’ values.
-  - `hydro_coords`, to convert Hydroscope’s points raw format to a tidy data frame.
+  - `hydro_coords`, to convert Hydroscope’s points raw format to a tibble.
   - `hydro_translate` to translate various terms and names from Greek to English.

 The data sets that are provided by `hydroscoper` are:

-  - `stations` a tidy data frame with stations’ data from Hydroscope.
+  - `stations` a tibble with stations’ data from Hydroscope.
-  - `timeseries` a tidy data frame with time series’ data from Hydroscope.
+  - `timeseries` a tibble with time series’ data from Hydroscope.

 ## Example